doruirimescu/python-trading/papers/bounded_unbounded_trades.md

 | 3          | Low        | HLUP         | Hard-Bounded Loss, Unbounded Profit    | Hard-bounded losses have a low risk of leading to account termination.                 | Unbounded profits have a high risk of turning  into losses.       |
 | 2          | Low        | HLSP         | Hard-Bounded Loss, Soft-Bounded Profit | Hard-bounded losses have a low risk of leading to account termination.                 | Soft-bounded profits have a medium risk of turning into losses.   |
 | 1          | Low        | HLHP         | Hard-Bounded Loss, Hard-Bounded Profit | Hard-bounded losses have a low risk of leading to account termination.                 | Hard-bounded profits have a low risk of turning into losses.      |

+## Conclusion
+This paper provides a structured framework for categorizing trades based on their exit conditions and proposes a risk scoring system to quantify their risk levels.
+By understanding these categories and their associated risks, traders and investors can make more informed decisions, potentially improving their risk management strategies and overall market performance.

+Future research could expand on this framework by incorporating additional variables such as market conditions, trader behavior, and external economic factors to refine the risk scoring system further.